 More than in other academic disciplines, the practical aspects of Audio Technology require a focus on the facilities of the program.
 As the purpose of the degree is to train audio engineers in the operation and maintenance of recording equipment, it is essential that students receive training on technology comparable to industry standard.

 American University just completed a new recording studio designed by the Walters-Storyk Design Group, one of the premiere studio design firms in the country.
-The new 2200 square foot complex opened in January of 2011.
+The new 2200 square foot complex opened in January of 2011 and remodeled with new equipment in 2016.
 In addition to this new complex, existing facilities that will continue to be utilized by the Audio Technology program consist of three performance spaces, and a shared multi-station classroom.

 The recording facility consists of three control rooms, a main recording space with variable acoustics, a drum room with a removable floor that will access six foley pits, four isolation booths, and a machine room enabling interconnectivity through the entire studio complex.